 Candidates applying must satisfy the following eligibility criteria on the closing date for the submission of applications:

-a) Successful completion of university studies attested by a degree relevant to the field concerned, where the normal duration of university education is 4 years or more OR successful completion of university studies attested by a degree relevant to the field concerned, where the normal duration of university education is 3 years, plus 1 year of professional experience;
+a) Successful completion of university studies attested by a degree relevant to the field concerned of at least 3 years, plus 1 year of appropriate professional experience;

-b) A minimum of 3 years of relevant professional experience after achieving the degree set out above.
+b) A minimum of 3 years of relevant professional experience after achieving the qualification set out above.

 In addition, in order to be eligible a candidate must: